 (They hug and both leave)

 (Mother Frog is outside the door waiting for Baby Frog who is hoping on his way home)

-Mother Frog: No!
+MOTHER FROG: No!.
 The snake family is not a good family.
 They have poison in their teeth.
-Don’t hang around with him anymore… he can eat you!
+Don’t hang around with him anymore.
+He could eat you!.

 (They go inside the house)

 (Baby Frog is waiting for Baby Snake.
-Baby Snakes arrives)
+Baby Snakes enters)

-Baby Snake: My mom told me to spring at you and eat you.
+BABY SNAKE: My mom told me to spring at you and kill you.

-Baby Frog and Baby Snake: How sad it is that out mothers don’t let us play together.
+BABY FROG AND BABY SNAKE: How sad it is that our mothers don’t let us play together.